The Bible is right. Somewhere… somehow… something went seriously wrong. We lost our way and fell short of what we were created to be.

 Please comment or share.
 Thanks.

+Do you know that you were loved by God before you were born?
 In attempting to describe unconditional love I often refer to the love of a parent.
 If you are a parent you’ll get this.
 When does a parent first love the child?
 When it’s born?
 When it becomes viable in the womb?
 When it was conceived?

 Most parents tell me that they loved their child even before conception.
 They loved the child even when it was a hope or a dream in their mind.